One Day Guide to Exploring Arches National Park

 Park Avenue Viewpoint and Courthouse Towers

 Stop at the Park Avenue Viewpoint trail to see the magnificent view below and the Courthouse Towers on the right.
 I was awestruck at this view, seen in the picture and video below.
-There is a 1.8 mile, round trip, trail that goes between these two viewpoints.
+There is a 1.8-mile, round trip, trail that goes between these two viewpoints.
 You will turn around at the road and hike back.
-The map states this is a moderately difficult trail.
+The map states this is a moderately difficult trail although the trail is relatively flat and paved.

 Arches National Park, Park Ave Viewpoint